amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 The massive amounts of data now available makes forecasting possible, even if it is still not an easy problem.
 If forecasting were easy, we would not suffer from hurricanes, tsunamis, earthquakes, volcano eruptions, and other "unforeseen" natural disasters.
 Such problems are difficult, even for NNs, because they are chaotic.
 A chaotic system, like a storm, is not random.
 A storm's present behaviour can be analysed using deterministic physical laws, without resort to randomness.
 But its behaviour is so sensitive to the initial conditions that it is impossible to predict the exact path of the storm.
 This is why weather forecasting is as much an art as it is a science.
 NNs are no panacea to solving chaotic problems.

-But NNs can indeed be used to make predictions in deterministic systems, such as in the *control* of robots and other autonomous vehicles.
-Control systems are used to govern the dynamic behaviours of mechanical systems: from a two-limb, laboratory robot arm to a large, automated factory floor; from a self-driving car to a spacecraft reentry system.
-In large, complex applications, the control system cannot simply react to the current conditions; it must be capable of learning from past events, predicting future events, and reacting to novel events that it has never seen before.
-It is extremely difficult to built into the system this level of flexibility, using conventional techniques.
-NN-based systems, though, are capable of orders of magnitude greater flexibility.
+But NNs can indeed be used to make reliable predictions in deterministic *control* systems, such as those that operate robots and autonomous vehicles.
+Control systems are used to govern the dynamic behaviour of mechanical systems: from a two-limb, laboratory robot arm to a large, automated factory; from a self-driving car to a spacecraft reentry guidance system.
+In large, complex applications, the control system cannot simply react to the current conditions as they emerge; it must be capable of learning from past events, predicting possible future events and planning for them, and reacting to novel events that it has never seen before.
+It is well-neigh impossible to built conventional systems with that level of flexibility.
+NN-based systems, though, are capable of adapting to such eventualities.

 A more recent use of NNs is in *composition*.
-It is now possible to train an NN on the text of a dead, famous author, and have the network generate new writings in the style of that author.
-Similarly, new musical compositions and new paintings can be generated, automatically.
-[Deepfakes](https://youtu.be/T76bK2t2r8g) that permeate social media today are a compositional, as well.
-Still in their nascent stage, they have already demonstrated their ability to fool the gullible.
+It is now possible to train an NN on the works of a dead, famous author, and have the network generate new text in his writing style.
+Similarly, new musical compositions and new paintings can be generated by NNs.
+[Deepfakes](https://youtu.be/T76bK2t2r8g) that permeate social media today are another example.
+Though still in its infancy, this technology has already demonstrated its ability to fool the gullible.

 # ALGORITHMS

-categories—statistics, connectionist, hybrid, etc.

-classic techniques—SOM, BP, analogue VLSI

-modern techniques—DL

-data collection, analysis, cleansing—statistics, projection, DSP, DIP, wavelets
+There are many variants of NN architectures and algorithms, and there are endless varieties of non-NN AI techniques.
+But as I mentioned above, this article is not a survey of the state-of-the-art; it focuses on the fundamental NN concepts that will enable you to comprehend how modern AI work.
+To that end, I describe in this section two classic networks, one unsupervised and the other supervised, and a handful of commonly used DL architectures.
+I also explain below a few important feature extraction techniques.

+## *feature extraction*

+Classic networks that preceded DLs were shallow (a few layers) and narrow (a few neurons per layer).
+The limited size constrained their computational abilities, and they loads of manual assistance from the user.
+In particular, classic NNs were unable to handle raw data, like audio and image.
+The user must preprocess and transform the raw data into a form that the network can accept.

+Many NN algorithms expect input values to be normalised to fall within the open range $(0.0, 1.0)$.
+Merely normalising the inputs is insufficient; distinctive features in the raw data must first be extracted by preprocessing the data.
+A *feature* is an entity's distinctive attribute that can be represented compactly.
+It could be size, weight, curvature, edge, texture, colour, opacity, brightness, timbre, position, orientation, anything.

+A face identification network, for example, cannot be fed the raw image.
+Various digital image processing (DIP) techniques must be used to highlight the salient facial features, like forehead, eyes, nose, lips, ears, and so on, then distances must be measured between key points, such as inter-pupillary distance, nose ridge length, mouth width, etc. Then, only after these feature values have been normalised, can the network learn from the data.
+Similarly, for a speech recognition application, speech samples must first be preprocessed using digital signal processing (DSP) to segment and extract the phonemes, prosody, pitch, and myriad speech patterns, and normalise those values, before feeding them to the network.
+In fact, since speech comprehension is context sensitive, time dependance of the individual sounds must also be part of the feature set.
+Such speech-related processing is called natural language processing (NLP).

+In general, data preprocessing is a necessary step in all applications using classic NNs, and each technique involves highly specialised advanced techniques.
+For example, NLP, DSP, DIP, and other similar techniques, in those days, were deemed too advanced to be taught to undergraduate electrical engineering (EE) and computer science (CS) students.
+Suffice it to say, the biggest hurdle in using classic NNs were not the training algorithms, but the preprocessing techniques.

+Today, DLs have all but eliminated this hurdle.
+Many powerful feature extraction techniques have been developed over the past two decades.
+Typically, the first several layers of a DL are devoted to automatic feature extraction.
+Hence, DLs can now be implemented and trained by coders using a popular API, even without a background in AI theories and techniques.
+Just being able to use an API, however, does not make one an AI practitioner.

+## *unsupervised learning*

+???

+## *supervised learning*

+???

+## *deep learning*

+???

 # ALERTNESS